Aries744/AutoCRM/README.md

    - Select a template from the list
    - Customize the content if needed
    - Click "Insert" to add it to your response

+### Submitting Tickets
+1. Click "Submit Ticket" in the navigation bar or visit `/submit`
+2. Fill in the ticket details:
+   - Title: Brief summary of the issue
+   - Description: Detailed explanation
+   - Priority: Select from low to urgent
+   - Tags: Add relevant categories (optional)
+3. Submit the form and receive instant confirmation

 ## License